rsyncOSX/mydocsy/content/en/blog/VerifyRemote.md

 #### How does it work?

 The code for evaluate is by no means advanced.
 The last 15 rows, which are statistics from rsync, are removed from both the `pull` and `push`.
-And all rows which has trailing `/` are also removed, rows which are catalogs.
+And all rows with trailing `/` are also removed, rows which are catalogs.

-The result from the `pull` are subtracted with result from `push`.
+The result from the `pull` is subtracted with result from `push`.
 And the other way around, `push`is subtraced with result from `pull`.
 After both subtractions, the resulting arrays of rows, which are `[String]`, are compared by number of rows.

 And the result is:

 - if `pull` has more data than `push`, most likely the remote is more updated than local
 - if `push`has more data than `pull`, most likely the local is more updated than remote
 - if equal amount of rows, most likely the local is more updated than remote

-The code below shows the result of both rsync commands.
+The code below shows the result of both rsync commands, copied from RsyncUI and pasted into a terminal view.
 The parameter `--update` is important, it checks the timestamps.
+This paramater is not appended to the normal synchroize tasks within RsyncUI.

 ```code
 // A PULL from REMOTE --> LOCAL